 Introduction

-When the initial development of a new back-end (server-side) module is established, and snapshot artifacts are being reliably generated by the continuous integration, then it is able to be added to the folio-snapshot reference environments (and hence to the relevant virtual machine VMs).
+When the initial development of a new back-end (server-side) module (or an edge module) is established, and snapshot artifacts are being reliably generated by the continuous integration, then it is able to be added to the folio-snapshot reference environments.

 There is a separate procedure to install a new front-end module.

-(After the new module has been operating in snapshot reference environments, and an initial release is ready to be made, then instead follow the release procedures.)
+(After the new module has been operating in snapshot reference environments, and a release is ready to be made, then instead follow the release procedures.)

 Avoid typical mistakes